 Re-flaunching of the kitchen ruins

-Conservation work has begun to re-flaunch the kitchen wall ruins which are situated next to the Great Tower in the inner moat.
+Conservation work has recently finished on re-flaunching of the kitchen wall ruins, situated next to the Great Tower in the inner moat.
 The flaunching (the original capping on top of some of the ruins which covers the brickwork) is believed to have been installed during Lord Curzon’s restoration project during 1912-1914.
 Over the winter we noticed that it had started to fail with pieces of the capping falling into the moat, exposing the brickwork underneath.

 Vital conservation works such as this are able to be carried out thanks to each and every one of our visitors, who help conserve this special place for future generations to enjoy.